SamCle/RandomListGenerator/README.md

 default.outputFile=output.txt
 dafault.variation=45

-You must specify the file containing the default properties in rune run.* script.

-You can provide different  property files and feed it to the program with the -p option.
+You can provide different property files for occasional usage and feed it to the program, using the -p option.

 The variation parameter is a technical gimmick which is used in the program to increase the randomness of the numbers that are generated.
 We recommend a (maximum) value of 45.